decodingml/enterprise-mcp-course/apps/pr-reviewer-mcp-host/README.md

   ![GitHub webhook setup](/static/webhook.png)

 Configure the webhook to trigger on **Pull Request** events (you can filter for `opened` actions in your code).

+Now everything is ready.
+Just open a new PR on the repo you configured the webhook on and see the PR Reviewer in action!

 ### How It Works